 It costs over £30,000 per year to run the boats, and our main source of funding is the annual Country & Western Music Festival.
 We strive to make each one the best ever, and incredibly 2017 will be the 30th show.

 When the boats are not being used for people with disabilities we are now offer regular public trips along the canal over the weekend and on bank holidays.
-Tickets can be bought in Welshpool from the Tourist Information Office, Church St SY21 7DD (welshpool.org/tic.html) The TIC can be found beside the main car parks on the one way system
+Tickets can be bought in Welshpool from the Tourist Information Office, Church St SY21 7DD (wvisitwelshpool.org.uk) The TIC can be found beside the main car parks on the one way system tel 01938 552043

 We also offer private hire trips.
 If interested in organising a trip for your friends please use the Contact us form.
 Further details are available on the Heulwen Trust website